nateforsyth/nateforsyth.github.io/_posts/2020-12-09-spfx-pnpjs-sharepoint-rest.md

 tags: [sharepoint, spfx, react, typescript, rest, sp-pnp-js]
 ---

-I started a new job recently, and I've taken the opportunity to take another look at the APIs and apply some of the knowledge gained over the last 2-3 years, while building a new service layer.
-The intention for this post is to highlight what I believe to be the simplest and most extensible way to interface with the SharePoint back end services.
+I started a new job recently, and I've taken the opportunity to take another look at the APIs and apply some of the knowledge gained over the last 2-3 years while building a new service wrapper.
+The intention for this post is to highlight what I believe to be the simplest and most extensible way to interface with SharePoint back end services.

-I've also had to build another bespoke npm registry hosted on the new company Azure DevOps environment.
-This gave me an opportunity to take another look at the blog post series I authored back in 2019, which still hold up well; [SPFx and Shared libraries](https://dreamsof.dev/2019-02-15-spfx-projects-and-shared-libraries-part-1/).
+I've also had to build another bespoke npm registry hosted on the new company's Azure DevOps environment.
+This gave me an opportunity to take another look at the blog post series I authored back in 2019, which still holds up pretty well; [SPFx and Shared libraries](https://dreamsof.dev/2019-02-15-spfx-projects-and-shared-libraries-part-1/).

 # Using SP PNP JS to access the SharePoint APIs